dnsimple/dnsimple-support/content/articles/mx-record.markdown

 ---
-title: What's an MX record?
+title: What's an MX Record?
 excerpt: What an MX record is, and how to create MX records with DNSimple.
 categories:
 - DNS
 ---

-# What's an MX record?
+# What's an MX Record?

 MX stands for Mail eXchange.
 MX Records tell email delivery agents where they should deliver your email.
 You can have many MX records for a domain.
 They provide a way to have redundancy and ensure email will always be delivered.